greg/objser/spec.md

 # AOGF

-*This specification is currently in early stages of development and may contain errors or inconsistencies, and is not ready for implementation.*
+*This specification is currently in early stages of development and may contain errors or inconsistencies.
+Breaking changes may be made at any time.*

 ## Introduction